-When you add an image to your WordPress library, WordPress automatically makes three copies of the original image in its three default dimensions:
+When you add an image to your media library, WordPress automatically makes three copies of the original image in three dimensions:

-- Medium size, with a maximum width/height of 300 pixels.
+- Medium size, with a maximum width/height of 300 pixels by default.

-- Large size, with a maximum width/height of 1024 pixels.
+- Large size, with a maximum width/height of 1024 pixels by default.

 While WordPress’ image resizing is often helpful, the default sizes won’t work perfectly for featured images on every WordPress site.
 For instance, your WordPress theme might require larger or smaller dimensions for your featured images in different places on your site.
 In this case, the theme might automatically overwrite the default WordPress image sizes.

-Alternatively, you might want to adjust these dimensions yourself.
-This is easy to do in WordPress.
+Alternatively, you might want to adjust these dimensions manually.
+This is easy to do in WordPress — let's learn how.

 To change the sizes of your featured image, the first place you should look is your theme.
 Many themes add their own featured image dimensions to be used in place of the WordPress defaults.
 Check the options under the Appearance tab in the left side panel, and look for options to toggle the featured image size within your specific theme.